Medicaid Is A Constantly Changing Process

 Does Medicaid Pay For Assisted Living?

-• Those currently living in a Medicaid reimbursed nursing facility care on an extended stay basis of 90 days or more; or
+- Those currently living in a Medicaid reimbursed nursing facility care on an extended stay basis of 90 days or more

-Those who are Receiving Medicare reimbursed care in a licensed Utah medical institution (that is not an Institution for Mental Disease), on an extended stay of at least 30 days, and will discharge to a Medicaid certified nursing facility for an extended stay of at least 60 days; or
+- Those who are Receiving Medicare reimbursed care in a licensed Utah medical institution (that is not an Institution for Mental Disease), on an extended stay of at least 30 days, and will discharge to a Medicaid certified nursing facility for an extended stay of at least 60 days or more

 What Is The Difference Between Skilled Nursing vs. Assisted Living